mhaseebj60-design/duck-farming/README.md

-# Duck Farming — Complete Replacement
+# Duck Farming — Complete Replacement V2

-This package is the replacement frontend/backend migration for the **Duck Farming** website.
+This is the corrected complete replacement package for the **Duck Farming** site.

+## Build/deployment fix included
+- `src/main.jsx` is now in the correct Vite source folder.
+- `src/styles.css` is now in the correct Vite source folder.
+- `index.html` now loads `/src/main.jsx`.
+- `src/main.jsx` correctly imports the root `App.jsx` with `../App`.
+- Netlify is pinned to Node `22.12.0`, compatible with the included Vite version.
+- `package.json` includes the same Node requirement.

 ## Included
 - React/Vite frontend